benedictflorance/cis-680-final-project/image_processing/README.md

 ## Method

 [An Image Processing based Object Counting Approach for Machine Vision Application](https://arxiv.org/ftp/arxiv/papers/1802/1802.05911.pdf)

+The original authors propose a method of counting the number of objects in images with circular parts, such as soda bottle caps, eggs etc.

+They use the following steps to obtain the circular object count:
+1. Convert the input RGB image to HSV color space
+2. Isolate the Saturation channel from HSV space
+3. Apply a Gaussian filter to the Saturation channel to remove noise and add a blur
+4. Perform Otsu thresholding on the image to separate foreground and background
+5. Apply Sobel filters to detect edges
+6. Apple Hough Circle Transformation on the edge map to generate circles
+7. Count the number of generated circles to get the final object count

-Since the authors of the above method had not provided any official implementations, we have written our own code to replicate their experiment in our scenario.
+Since no official implementation of the method was provided, we have written our own code to replicate their experiment in our scenario.

 ### Quick Start

 Instructions for running the whole pipeline are given in the .ipynb notebook itself.

+The dataset can be found [here](https://drive.google.com/drive/folders/1OyWLO9ysCCZkGnQdwYhIKbU0ixk_73Zj?usp=sharing)

 ---